epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 ---
 layout: post
-title: 'Who needs a DMA Controller Anyway.'
+title: 'BoxLambda Simplified.'
 comments: true
 mathjax: yes
 ---

-In this post I explain why I decided to remove the DMA Controller from the BoxLambda SoC.
-The executive summary: Removing the DMA Controller leads to a simpler and faster SoC.
+BoxLambda just got a lot simpler and faster.
+In this post, I explain why I removed the DMA Controller from the BoxLambda SoC and what that means for the system architecture.

 I'll also briefly describe how the RISC-V GNU toolchain for BoxLambda is built.

 Recap
 -----
 [![BoxLambda Block Diagram.](../assets/Arch_Diagram_DFX_w_crossbar.png)](../assets/Arch_Diagram_DFX_w_crossbar.png)

+*The BoxLambda Block Diagram before removing the DMA Controller.*

 Here's a summary of the current state of BoxLambda (before removing the DMA Controller):
 - Targeting the Arty-A7-100T FPGA development board.